-There was plenty of room for me in the two person tent.
+There was plenty of room for me in the two-person tent.
 I was able to fit EVERYTHING inside.
-I left nothing outside after some critter ate my hiking pole handles and ran off with a pair of my socks.
-My pack, poles, shoes, – everything went in the tent, and there was still room to spare.
+After some critter ate my hiking pole handles, I left nothing outside and ran off with a pair of my socks.
+My pack, poles, shoes – everything went in the tent, and there was still room to spare.

-The two large mesh pockets over my head were great also.
-I kept those things I needed to grab fast, up there – light, knife, bandana, etc., and that left even more room on the floor.
+The two large mesh pockets over my head were great, also.
+I kept those things I needed to grab fast up there – light, knife, bandana, etc., which left even more room on the floor.

 Ease of Set-Up

-The tent really was easy to set up.
-Everything was color coded, from the poles to the clips.
-The light weight made it a bit challenging in ANY wind, but I stayed below treeline, due to the storms, so this was never really an issue.
+The tent was easy to set up.
+Everything was color-coded, from the poles to the clips.
+The light weight made it a bit challenging in ANY wind, but I stayed below treeline due to the storms, so this was never really an issue.

 I’m sure I would have gotten better in time, but setting up the tent in the rain was a hassle, and I always ended up wet.
 I found my tarp tents MUCH easier and faster to set up in the rain.
-On a side note, I was surprised to find the material slow to dry out after it got wet.
-What took me about 20 minutes to dry out with cuben fiber, took me a good hour with this particular nylon.
-I would usually wait to stop for lunch to dry out the tent, so lunch occurred when there was sun, no matter the time.
+On a side note, I was surprised to see the material slowly draining out after it got wet.
+What took me about 20 minutes to dry out with cuben fiber took me a good hour with this particular nylon.
+I would usually wait to stop for lunch to dry out the tent, so lunch occurred when there was the sun, no matter the time.

-Overall, the tent still gets two thumbs up for the section hike.
-The cracked pole and zippers were probably the biggest frustration, but they were not show stoppers.
-I really liked the roominess of the tent, and always staying dry.
+Overall, the tent gets two thumbs up for the section hike.
+The cracked pole and zippers were probably the biggest frustration, but they were not show-stoppers.
+I liked the roominess of the tent and always staying dry.
 Would I use this tent on a long thru-hike?
-I probably would not, for a couple of reasons – durability and weight.
-Is it great for a section hike – yes.
+I probably would not, for several reasons – durability and weight.
+But is it great for a section hike – yes?